theOehrly/Fast-F1/docs/contributing/contributing.rst

 1. Announce the deprecation in the changelog :file:`docs/changelog.rst` (reference your pull request as well)
-2. If possible, issue a warning when the deprecated API is used, using the python `logging` module.
+2. If possible, issue a `DeprecationWarning` when the deprecated API is used, using the python `warnings` module.

 Expiring